PecholaL/IDEAW/README.md

 Remember to modify the configuration if more attacks are included:
 *./models/config.yaml*["AttackLayer"]["att_num"].

+## Attention
+Due to the company's security regulations, the final version of the experimental code is debugged and run on company's server but cannot be copied out.
+There may be some errors in the current version.
+If you find any mistakes, please point them out through issue, thanks.

 ## Citation
 If **IDEAW** helps your research, please cite it as,
 Bibtex: `coming soon`